dwdsuh/dayone_note/Coursera/IT_Support_Fundamental.md

 ## Process Management

-+ program: an application that we can rum like Chrome
++ program: an application that we can run like Chrome
 + CPU execute processes one by one through something known as a time slice.
 + Kernel creates processes, efficiently schedules them, and manages how processes are terminated